 For viewing pleasure, New York artist Jimmy DiResta recreated the tattoo into real life.
 Here is how it looks.
 Skip to the end of the video to see the legitimacy and scariness of the sword:

 The next interesting tattoos of Lesnar are on his back.
 Here is a look at them:

-Below that is a tattoo we barely get to see as it’s generally covered up by Lesnar’s trunks.
+The first tattoo as seen above is a large demonic skull.
+While Lesnar has not revealed the true meaning of the demonic skull tattoo on his back, it can be assumed that it is a symbol for himself and his persona.Below that is a tattoo we barely get to see as it’s generally covered up by Lesnar’s trunks.
 It’s a simple yet strong message that reads ”Kill ‘Em All”.
-While some have suggested it is self-explanatory to the man himself, but given that Metallica’s song “Enter Sandman” was his UFC entrance music, the tattoo may also be a tribute to the band’s first album in 1983 titled Kill ‘Em All.
+While some have suggested it is self-explanatory with reference to the man himself, given that Metallica’s song “Enter Sandman” was his UFC entrance music, the tattoo may also be a tribute to the band’s first album in 1983 titled Kill ‘Em All.

 One of his rivals The Undertaker is fully tattooed up as well.
 The man who's Wrestlemania undefeated streak he ended had a famous tattoo of his ex-wife "Sara" on his neck, which he had removed some years ago.
 When asked about the pain he underwent when getting that tattoo, he said that it "tickled a little".
 He said that he was lucky that he has a high threshold for pain, and such tattoos are not for the weak-hearted.
 The Phenom said that to a degree he even enjoys some of the pain.